 Godfathers Rob Anderson and Dan Ofman, along with myself, caved under the pressure of a rapidly expanding line and left the table prior to the arrival of some LLCers.
 "Pretty standard," said Anderson after reviewing the, well, pretty standard options.
 Menu items are available individually or as part of a dinner combination.
 I asked my colleagues what constituted a dinner and Ofman explained, "Rice and beans," and then offered some brotherly guidance, pointing out these sides were "a must."
 Anderson then mumbled with religious solemnity, "very important."

-It's a good thing Nikitas isn't still with The LLC, or he would most
+It's a good thing Nikitas isn't still with The LLC, or he would most certainly have hit his head on the low end of the ceiling |

 As much as I touted The Proprietor at Taza for excellent customer service I have to credit the man behind the counter at La Cocina for an equally impressive job.
 What he lacked in jokes and free falafel he made up for by single handedly moving the line.
 Watching him multitask was poetry.
 His arms moved so fast it was as though he had as many as an elderly saguaro.
 Don't let that last analogy make you think he was a prick, though.
 Zing!